Symphony No. 7 (Shostakovich): IV. Allegro non troppo

-This begins with a quiet, searching melody in the strings that slowly rises in pitch.
+The finale begins without interruption with a quiet melody in the strings.
 The high strings hold the high notes, and are joined briefly by woodwinds.
-The low strings suddenly begin a quick march-like tune that is answered by increasingly frantic violins and point-like interjections from the rest of the orchestra.
-This section gathers frenzy for several minutes.
-A brief break comes in the form of a transition passage with repetitive three-note figures played by high strings, accented by slap pizzicati in the cellos and basses.
-A slower and sharply accented section follows.
-Several minutes of quiet foreboding occur from this point, with themes from earlier movements, particularly the first.
-Woodwinds build on one of these until violins take over with another familiar theme that builds to the ferocious climax.
-The symphony ends in the key of C major, and by no means joyously.
-(The tremendous coda bears some resemblance to the equally colossal ending to Symphony No. 8 by Anton Bruckner, and the opening theme from that symphony is even quoted here.)
-Near the conclusion, there is a piercing interjection of repetitive statements.
-Previous themes return, only this time laboriously augmented, and the colossal C-major finish is ambiguous if not blatantly ironic, though triumphantly cathartic.
+The low strings suddenly begin a quick march-like tune that is answered by violins and the rest of the orchestra.
+A transitional passage follows, with three-note figures played by high strings, accented by slap pizzicati in the cellos and basses.
+A slower and sharply accented section follows, which leads to a development section, with themes from earlier movements.
+Woodwinds build on one of these until violins take over with another theme that builds to the climax.
+The symphony ends in the key of C major.

 Instrumentation

 The work is written for a large orchestra consisting of: